Peyton Manning: Overview

-Manning was selected by the Indianapolis Colts as the first overall pick in the 1998 NFL Draft.
-He became Tennessee's second player in school history to be drafted #1 overall, the first since George Cafego in the 1940 NFL Draft.
+Manning was selected by the Indianapolis Colts as the first overall pick in the 1998 NFL draft.
+He became the second player in Tennessee's school history to be drafted #1 overall, the first since George Cafego in the 1940 NFL draft.
 He started as a rookie and went on to play for the Colts for 13 full seasons before being sidelined by a neck injury, which cost him the entire 2011 season.
 After recovering from the injury, he was released by the Colts and joined the Denver Broncos for whom he played from the 2012 season to the 2015 season.
 Excluding the year lost to the neck injury, Manning played in 17 NFL seasons.

 Manning is considered to be one of the greatest NFL quarterbacks of all time.
 He was named the NFL's most valuable player a record five times (four times with the Colts, once with the Broncos), was named to the Pro Bowl 14 times, and named a first-team All-Pro seven times.
 As a starter up until the end of the 2015 season, he had a career winning percentage of .702 in the regular season.
 He held the NFL record for career touchdown passes from 2014 to 2019 and the career passing yards record from 2015 to 2018.
 Manning is also the only quarterback in NFL history to appear in four Super Bowls with a different head coach each time, playing under Tony Dungy, Jim Caldwell, John Fox, and Gary Kubiak when he reached the league's championship.

 The most commonly cited criticism of Manning's professional career is that despite great success and impressive statistics during the regular season, he did not have similar levels of success in the postseason.
 His career postseason record as a starter was a more modest 14–13 compared to his 186–79 regular season record.
 However, Manning won two Super Bowls in Super Bowl XLI and Super Bowl 50 and was named MVP in the former.
 During the early part of Manning's career, commentators noted that "his record-breaking stats were written off because of the Colts' postseason failures."
 Conversely, Manning's final season in 2015 was statistically his weakest, but saw him end his career with a Super Bowl victory through the assistance of the Broncos' No Fly Zone defense.